hapijs/hapi/docs/Reference.md

 **hapi** provides built-in support for serving static files and directories as described in [File](#file) and [Directory](#directory).
 When these handlers are provided with relative paths, the `files.relativeTo` server option determines how these paths are resolved and defaults to _'routes'_:
-- _'routes'_ - relative paths are resolved based on the location of the files in which the server's _'addRoute()'_ or _'addRoutes()'_ methods are called.
+- _'routes'_ - relative paths are resolved based on the location of the files in which the server's _'route()'_ method is called.
 This means the location of the source code determines the location of the static resources when using relative paths.
 - _'process'_ - relative paths are resolved using the active process path (_'process.cwd()'_).